ArenaGrenade/Obsidian-Research-Vault-Backups/Research/SDF-Diff.md

 ### Single-View
 - They use ShapeNet Dataset.
 - 3d IoU used as reconstriction metric.
-- They built the network in parts
+- They built the network in parts - a encoder + decoder for a course SDF construction module and another that refines this output and generates finer SDFs.
+- They use the above loss function with an additional laplacian loss which is __????????????????????????????__
+-